niallpaterson/cleanup-react-app/README.md

 > src/index.css
 > README.md

-These file has most of its boilerplate removed:
+This file has most of its boilerplate removed:

 > src/App.jsx